codeur66/pandoc_resume/resume.md

 Technical Experience
 --------------------

-**Python, NumPy, SciPy, Cython:** very good knowledge of the PyData ecosystem.
+**Python, NumPy, SciPy, Cython:** very good knowledge and active contributor to the PyData ecosystem in general.

-**Keras, TensorFlow, PyTorch, Theano:** good practical knowledge of GPU-enabled deep learning frameworks.
+**Keras, TensorFlow, PyTorch, Theano:** good knowledge of GPU-enabled deep learning frameworks based on reverse-mode automatic differention.

-**Parallel and Distributed Computing and Data Analytics:** practical experience with OpenMP, joblib, Dask, Spark and Hadoop.
+**Parallel and Distributed Computing and Data Analytics:** practical experience with OpenMP, Joblib (developer), Dask, Spark and Hadoop.
 Good knowledge of the computational tradeoffs of linear algebra routines (OpenBLAS, CuBLAS) and hardware constraints (multi-core CPU, GPU, memory bandwidth and data transfer).
-System programming with threads and process.
+System programming with threads and processes.

 **Google Cloud Platform, Azure, Amazon AWS:** practical experience in setting up compute clusters for data analytics and GPU